-The Equine Center strives to meet the following goals:
+The A-State Equine Center strives to meet these goals:

-- Provide an event facility for the general public to use for equine and non-equine related activities.
+- Provide a place for the general public to host all equine and non-equine related events.

 - Provide students with the opportunity to begin a career in the equine industry no matter their level of experience.